roboticshq/.github/profile/README.md

 - **Security Framework**: Military-grade encryption and authentication with fine-grained access control
 - **Data Management**: Efficient handling of high-volume sensor data with selective streaming and caching
 - **Extensible API**: Comprehensive RESTful and WebSocket APIs for integration with existing systems
-- **Hardware Support**: Works out-of-the-box with any ROS2 robotics hardware, including Raspberry Pi (Zero, 3, 4, 5), Radxa X4, LattePanda 3 Delta, Intel NUC, and Arduino/ESP32
+- **Hardware Support**: Works out-of-the-box with any ROS2 robotics hardware as well as Raspberry Pi (Zero, 3, 4, 5), Radxa X4, LattePanda 3 Delta, Intel NUC, and Arduino/ESP32

 ## 💻 Getting Started